What is Microsoft Entra ID and Conditional Access?

 1. Determine if you have a prompting problem.

 Over-prompting your users with frequent password screens and MFA requests can reduce the security posture of your organization.
 This is because users can learn bad behaviors like blindly approving MFA requests and being easily phished.
-Over-prompting also impacts productivity, especially on devices like macOS where single sign-on (SSO) with Azure AD is not configured out of the box.
+Over-prompting also impacts productivity, especially on devices like macOS where single sign-on (SSO) with Microsoft Entra ID is not configured out of the box.
 To ensure that you have the most optimal configuration, you need to understand what your users are seeing and experiencing with prompts.

-The Azure AD sign-in logs have all of the raw data that you require for this recommendation.
-The pre-built Azure AD workbook comes with data visualizations, as well as recommendations, and can answer questions such as:
+The Microsoft Entra ID sign-in logs have all of the raw data that you require for this recommendation.
+The pre-built Microsoft Entra ID workbook comes with data visualizations, as well as recommendations, and can answer questions such as:

 - Which users are being prompted the most?